 - Astropad Studio

-No list of creative apps would be complete without listing offerings from Adobe.
-Adobe has led the pack for decades, and Adobe Photoshop is still the professional’s choice for raster art creation.
-Photoshop runs on all major operating systems, with accessory apps for mobile devices and tablets.
+No list of creative apps would be complete without listing offerings of Adobe draw apps.
+Adobe has led the pack for decades, and Adobe Photoshop is still the professional's choice for raster art creation.
+Photoshop is one of the best drawing apps for Mac and PC; they also provide accessory apps for mobile devices and tablets.

-The biggest drawback of Adobe’s offerings, especially for beginners, is that you now must purchase a subscription to use these apps.
-For established pros with stable cash flow, this presents little problem, but for aspiring amateurs and beginners, there are plenty of apps that offer as good functionality at a fraction of the cost.
+The biggest drawback of Adobe’s offerings, especially for beginners, is that you must purchase a subscription to use these apps.
+For established pros with stable cash flow, this presents a little problem, but for aspiring amateurs and beginners, there are plenty of good editing apps that offer good functionality at a fraction of the cost.

 If you’re looking for an app that combines the ease and simplicity of drawing on your mobile device with the power of Adobe Photoshop, check out Photoshop Sketch.
 When combined with your Adobe Creative Cloud subscription, Photoshop Sketch allows you to fine-tune images created on your tablet later on your computer.

 Just as Photoshop is the industry standard for raster pictures, Illustrator is the go-to for vector art.
-Illustrator is used to create everything from basic graphic design tasks like logos to elaborate and beautiful landscapes and portraits.
+Illustrator is used to creating everything from basic graphic design tasks like logos to elaborate and beautiful landscapes and portrait photos.
 With a little practice, you can make nearly anything into a vector in Illustrator.